Polymer/old-docs-site/0.8/docs/migration.md

 *   Method and properties that return a list of nodes return an `Array`, not  a `NodeList` as in standard DOM.

-Old (append to the element's light DOM):
+Before (append to the element's light DOM):

     this.appendChild(node);

-New:
+After:

     Polymer.dom(this).appendChild(node);

-Old (append child to the shadow root):
+Before (append child to the shadow root):

     this.shadowRoot.appendChild(node);

-New:
+After:

     Polymer.dom(this.root).appendChild(node);

-Old (append to a container in local DOM):
+Before (append to a container in local DOM):

     this.$.container.appendChild(node);

-New:
+After:

    Polymer.dom(this.$.container).appendChild(node);